Antibiotics During Labor And Their Effects On Baby’s Health

 According to the American College of Obstetricians and Gynecologists (ACOG), all pregnant women in the US should be screened for S. agalactiae at 36-37 weeks of gestation independently of the planned mode of birth [2].
 The GBS test is not routine in other countries; instead, whether it’s performed or not is based on a risk assessment.

 Antibiotic treatment for GBS is administered a few hours before birth [2], [3].
 The standard treatment is intravenous penicillin or ampicillin, usually administered every 4 hours during labor until birth.
-Other antibiotics like clindamycin or vancomycin may be used in cases of penicillin allergy or antibiotics resistance.
+Other antibiotics like clindamycin or vancomycin may be used in cases of penicillin allergy or antibiotic resistance.

 C-section: antibiotics before or after cord clamping?